OpenDSU/docssite/pages/quickstart/Developers Tutorial (RFC-114).md

 **There we go!**

+For a really cool app, the next step is checking out the <a href="https://opendsu.com/rfc113">WebCardinal Beginners Tutorial</a>, where you can learn about WebCardinal controllers, events, or how to add new pages and components.

 # **4. Modules and Bundles**

 <p style='text-align: justify;'>Your application might also need some other modules or reusable components.
-You can add them to your workspace or WebCardinal application using <a href="https://www.opendsu.org/pages/OpenDSU%20Wallets%20Developers/Octopus%20(RFC-095).html">Octopus (RFC-095)</a>.
+You can add them to your workspace or WebCardinal application using <a href="https://www.opendsu.org/pages/OpenDSU%20Wallets%20Developers/Octopus%20(RFC-095).html">Octopus</a>.
 </p>